defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/core/evm.md

 It has a **Stack-based architecture** because each contract invocation operates in an isolated EVM instance, which uses a [256-bit word](https://en.wikipedia.org/wiki/256-bit_computing), [LIFO stack](https://www.geeksforgeeks.org/lifo-last-in-first-out-approach-in-programming/) as its primary data structure.
 All operations consume operands from the top of the stack and push results back onto it.

 Also, we will differentiate between memory and storage.
-The first one is volatile, and transient across execution.
+The first one is volatile and transient across execution.
 Measured in bytes, allocated in 32-byte chunks, it is freed after code execution.
 While the second one is persistent, a 32-byte key-value store unique to each contract address.
 Written changes remain across transactions.

 :::info
-Both memory and storage cost gas, but storage writes are significantly more expensive because they're committed to chain state.
+Both memory and storage cost gas, but storage writes are significantly more expensive because they're committed to the chain state.
 :::

 The EVM supports around 150+ opcodes as described in the [Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf).
 Each opcode has a defined gas cost.
 Some rely on environment data, while others manipulate the stack or contract state.